abduld/CS533/progress/progress.markdown

 To facilitate rapid prototyping in this project, we chose the Dart programming language.
-The Dart language developed by Google is a modern interperetation of Javascript --- a cross between C++/Java and Javascript.
+The Dart language developed by Google is a modern interpretation of Javascript --- a cross between C++/Java and Javascript.
 It adds classes, types, and polymorphic instances (via a templating mechanism) and is able to compile down to Javascript or can be run in the Dart VM.